-It has something to do with how to ‘read’ your clients.
+It has something to do with how you ‘read’ your clients (yeah, kind of like reading the room).
 This can be simply achieved by listening more than talk.
 In this article, the author presents a company that teaches its service reps to quickly detect a client’s personality and provide them with decent help.

 Basically, every position involves writing.
 Being a customer support agent, you’re supposed to communicate with clients via live chat or email tickets day by day.
 Messages filled with typos and grammatical errors will not reflect well on you.

 Given that people are more demanding than ever today, they will expect an instant response from you.
 That’s why a skilled customer service rep should type at a fast clip.
-Some believe that it’s imperative to keep a typing speed of at least 40 WPM.
-But this is an average recommended level.
+This is when your technical customer service skills start.

-To take your support team’s typing skill to the next level, try the typing speed test.
-It’s not only fun but also really productive.
-You or your customer service team can spend 15 min per day practicing to deliver faster support.
+Take your support team’s typing skills to the next level with a typing speed test.
+It’s not only fun, but also really productive.
+You or your customer service team can spend 15 min per day practicing delivering faster support.

 ‘The more languages you know, the more you are a human‘.
 This saying fits the list of customer service skills as a fiddle.
 Since customer service is now more of a human attitude, the knowledge of numerous languages can set you apart from your competition and provide a massive plus in your job.